angiesassi/nigeria-shops-analysis/README.md

 codebook_new$`Clinical Facility`[codebook_new$var_name %in% to_be_labeled_true] <- TRUE
 ```

-## Exploring gap in Kano data
+## Exploring Gap in Kano Data

-Using a custom function (`datacheck`), for each of the 32 months I will:
+Using a custom function (`datacheck`), for each of the 32 months in this
+dataset I will:

 -   Select the facility identifiers (`fac_id`, `state`, `lga`,
     `fac_name`, `fac_type`, and `fac_type_sub`) and all the routine